 - 2 cups nonfat dry milk

-- 2 cup measure for measure [sugar free sweetener xylitol, erythritol, Splenda, etc
+- 2 cup sugar free sweetener xylitol, erythritol, Splenda, etc

 - 1 cup boiling water

-If you like Homemade Low Carb Sweetened Condensed Milk you might also like:
+If you liked Homemade Low Carb Sweetened Condensed Milk you might also like:

 Click on the picture or the name of the recipe to go straight to it, Low carb waffles, Almost Migas, Keto Egg Parmesan.

 43 thoughts on “Homemade Low Carb Sweetened Condensed Milk”

 I made the recipe but I did 1/2 it and the consistency was perfect when I made it, but after I refrigerated it, it became solid.
 Can I warm it up to make it liquid again?

 I’ve made this once as directed.
 The other t8mes, I wanted it a bit thicker, so I added 1 1/2 teaspoons xantham gum.

 Hello!
 Thanks for this recipe.
 Do you know if you can use normal liquid milk for this recipe?
 I know that you can make normal sweetened condensed milk with liquid milk and sugar.
 Can you just substitute out the sugar for a sugar substitute?
 Or do you know if it would mess up the recipe.
 Thanks so much!